mapattacker/cheatsheets/ubuntu.md

 ## Windows Subsystem for Linux (WSL)

  1. In Microsoft Store > search Ubuntu (must be >20.4 for WSL2) > Install
- 2. In Windows > Search "Turn Windows features on and off" > Check "Windows Subsystem for Linux"
+ 2. In Windows > Search "Turn Windows features on and off"
+      * Check "Windows Subsystem for Linux"
+      * Check "Hyper-V" and its subdir
- 3. Restart Windows
+ 4. Restart Windows
       * Open Ubuntu Terminal
       * Set your username / password
- 4. Change VSCode Terminal to Linux
+ 5. Change VSCode Terminal to Linux
       * Install VSCode > Go to Extensions Tab > Search "Remote - WSL" > Install
       * There should be a new tab added called Remote Explorer
       * Right click > "Connect to WSL"
- 5. Set your home directory in terminal
+ 6. Set your home directory in terminal
       * `sudo nano /etc/passwd`
       * Scroll to bottom of page, should show your default home directory
          * `harry:x:1000:1000:"",,,:/home/harry:/bin/bash`
          * Change to `harry:x:1000:1000:"",,,:/mnt/c/Users/<your-acc-name>:/bin/bash`
       * Restart Terminal
- 6. Allow Terminal to change file permissions in Windows directories
+ 7. Allow Terminal to change file permissions in Windows directories
       * need to chmod 400 github's ssh private key `chmod 400 .ssh/id_rsa`
       * `sudo nano /etc/wsl.conf`
       * Add the following & restart your computer